-CJ 500 Foundations of Criminal Law and Procedure 3 CH
+CJ 500 Foundations of Criminal Law and Procedure 3 CR

 Provides an in-depth analysis into United States criminal law through the model penal code and an in-depth analysis of the U.S. Supreme Court cases that have shaped criminal justice.
 Students will apply criminal law and procedural acts of law as practiced throughout the country.

-CJ 501 Theories and Analysis of Crime Causation and Deviance 3 CH
+CJ 501 Theories and Analysis of Crime Causation and Deviance 3 CR

 Examines the development and application of theories of crime causation and social deviance.
 The course includes an assessment of the issues and problems involved in controlling crime and deviance in society.
 Students learn about the nature of criminal behavior and the impact of this behavior on the victims, and study the development of programs and policies to control crime and assist the victims.

-CJ 502 Critical Issues in the Administration and Management of the Criminal Justice System 3 CH
+CJ 502 Critical Issues in the Administration and Management of the Criminal Justice System 3 CR

 Examines the current problems and issues facing the American criminal justice system.
 The course explores controversial policies such as the use of force, discretion, access to the justice system, organizational and legal issues related to decision-making within the criminal justice system, the role of the courts and the correctional system.

-CJ 504 Issues in the Administration of the Adult and Juvenile Correctional Systems 3 CH
+CJ 504 Issues in the Administration of the Adult and Juvenile Correctional Systems 3 CR

 Explores the operation and nature of the American correctional system.
 The course examines the Juvenile Justice System as well as the adult correctional system.
 Theories and philosophies of correctional administration and the conditions that generate delinquent behavior are examined as well as current critical issues such as overcrowding, alternatives to incarceration, efforts to maintain family cohesion.